mmonj/class-notes/docs/CSCI 381 - Python/review/midterm-problem-sets4.md

    &nbsp;

-4. Write a Python function `apply_transformation` that accepts a list of integers and a lambda function to transform each element in the list.
-The function should return a new list where each element is transformed according to the lambda function.
-The lambda function itself is one that accepts an integer value and returns the transformed value.
+4. Write a Python function `apply_transformation` that accepts a list of integers and a callback function. `apply_transformation` should return a new list where each element is transformed according to the callback function.
+The callback function itself should be one that accepts an integer value and returns the transformed value.

    Your function should have the following signature: